Bahia: Economy

 In the production of papaya, in 2018 Bahia was the 2nd largest producer state in Brazil, almost equaling with Espírito Santo: 337 thousand tons.

 Bahia was the largest producer of mango in the country in 2019, with production of around 281 thousand tons per year.
 Juazeiro (130 thousand tons per year) and Casa Nova (54 thousand tons per year) are at the top of the list of Brazilian cities that lead the cultivation of fruit.

 In the production of banana, in 2018 Bahia was the 2nd largest national producer.

 Bahia is the largest Brazilian producer of guaraná.
 In 2017, Brazilian production was close to 3.3 million tons.
 Bahia harvested 2.3 million (mainly in the city of Taperoá), Amazonas 0.7 million (mainly in the city of Maués) and the rest of the country, 0.3 million.
-Despite the fact that the fruit originated in the Amazon, since 1989 Bahia has beaten Amazonas in terms of production volume and guarana productivity, due to the fact that the soil in Bahia is more favorable, in addition to the absence of diseases in the region.
+Despite the fact that the fruit originated in the Amazon, since 1989 Bahia has beaten Amazonas in terms of production volume and guarana productivity, because the soil in Bahia is more favorable, in addition to the absence of diseases in the region.
 The most famous users of the product, however, acquire 90% to 100% of their guarana from the Amazon region, such as Ambev and Coca-Cola.
 Bahian guarana prices are well below those of other states, but Sudam's tax exemptions lead the beverage industry to prefer to purchase seeds in the North, which helps maintain the highest added value of Amazonian guarana.
 The pharmaceutical industries and importers, on the other hand, buy more guarana from Bahia, due to the price.

 The Northeast region housed 93.2% of the Brazilian goat herd (8,944,461 heads) and 64.2% of the sheep herd (11,544,939 heads) in 2017.
 Bahia concentrated 30.9% of the goat herd and 20.9% of the national sheep herd.
 Casa Nova took first place in the municipal ranking with the largest numbers of both species.

 In 2017, Bahia had 1.68% of the national mineral participation (4th place in the country).
 Bahia had production of gold (6.2 tons at a value of R$730 million), copper (56 thousand tons, at a value of R$404 million); chrome (520 thousand tons, at a value of R$254 million) and vanadium (358 thousand tons, at a value of R$91 million).